Your Rights and Responsibilities

 - Standards for eligibility and participation in the WIC Program are the same for everyone, regardless of race, color, national origin, sex, age, or disability.

-- My WIC records may be released to the following programs to determine eligibility or conduct outreach: Other WIC programs, Maternal & Child Health, School Health, Family Planning, Statewide Farmworker Health, Maternal and Infant, Healthy Start/Home Visitor, Immunizations, Children with Special Health Care Needs, Infant Toddler, Parents as Teachers, Kansas Childhood Lead Poisoning Prevention, Head Start, Health Wave, Commodity Supplemental Food, Temporary Aid to Families, Kansas Food Assistance, Medicaid, KAN-Be-Healthy, Dept. of Education Child Nutrition Programs, and Expanded Food Nutrition Education Programs.
+- My WIC information may be released to these programs to see if I qualify for their services, to conduct outreach, to share needed health information with programs I am already participating in, to streamline office procedures, and to help assess the overall health of Kansas families.
+The programs are: Other WIC programs, Maternal & Child Health, School Health, Family Planning, Statewide Farmworker Health, Maternal and Infant, Healthy Start/Home Visitor, Immunizations, Children with Special Health Care Needs, Infant Toddler, Parents as Teachers, Kansas Childhood Lead Poisoning Prevention, Head Start, KanCare, Commodity Supplemental Food, Temporary Assistance for Needy Families, Kansas Food Assistance, Medicaid, KAN Be Healthy, Dept. of Education Child Wellness Programs, and Expanded Food Nutrition Education Programs.

 I have been advised of my rights and responsibilities under the Program.
 I certify that the information I have provided for my eligibility determination is correct, to the best of my knowledge.
 This certification form is being submitted in connection with the receipt of Federal assistance.
 Program officials may verify information on this form.
 I understand that intentionally making a false or misleading statement or intentionally misrepresenting, concealing, or withholding facts may result in paying the State agency, in cash, the value of the food benefits improperly issued to me and may subject me to civil or criminal prosecution under State and Federal law.